Legal / Ethical

 Nonmaleficence is one of the seven nursing ethics.
 The seven ethical principles of nursing are as follows:

 1. Accountability: accountability is one of the most important ethical principles in nursing.
 Each nurse must be responsible for his or her own choices and actions during patient care.
-Nurses who hold themselves accountable often provide higher-quality patient care.
+Nurses who hold themselves accountable often provide higher-quality care.

 3. Nonmaleficence: this means to do no harm.
 Nurses have a critical responsibility to prevent further harm from coming to all of their patients.
 Each nurse must take action to prevent harm.
 This is essential to provide safe, effective patient care that is delivered to the best of a nurse’s ability.

 7. Veracity: working in healthcare is challenging for many reasons, and in some cases, nurses must communicate unpleasant information to a patient.
-Veracity in nursing is the ethical principle of being completely open and honest with patients, even if the truth causes distress.
+Veracity in nursing is the ethical principle of being open and honest with patients, even if the truth causes distress.
 Veracity helps patients become more autonomous when making decisions for their care based on all relevant and factual information.

 Nonmaleficence in Nursing